canonical/robotics-actions-workflows/README.md

 - [promote.yaml](.github/workflows/promote.yaml) - the workflow to promote the snap on the store.
 - [generic-upstream-monitor.yaml](.github/workflows/generic-upstream-monitor.yaml) - the workflow to monitor new upstream versions.
 - [upstream-gh-tag-monitor.yaml](.github/workflows/upstream-gh-tag-monitor.yaml) - the workflow to monitor new tag on an upstream repository.
+- [channel-risk-sync-monitor.yaml](.github/workflows/channel-risk-sync-monitor.yaml) - the workflow to monitor the promotion from a channel risk to another.

 ### General notes